Meivazhi: Meeting with Guru - Thanigai Mani Piran (Guru Nayagam)

 At the age of 27, Meivazhi Salai Andavargal was contemplating moving out of India to enrich his rice business.
-At this time, he coincidentally met an elderly person, whom Meivazhi Salai Andavargal invited to his Paddy shop and offered Ragi Dosa with Honey.
-Meivazhi Salai Andavargal proudly conversed with this elderly person regarding hatha yoga as the only way to attain spiritual enlightenment.
-But the response of the Elderly person shocked Meivazhi Salai Andavargal, and sensed that the elderly man was a divine intervention.
-Soon, Meivazhi Salai Andavargal became a Disciple of the elderly person.
-The name of the elderly person was revealed to be Shri Thanigai Mani Piran (Also known as Mohamed Saligh and as Paattayar or Paattaiyah), who was stated to be more than 600 years old.
+At this time, he coincidentally met an older adult whom Meivazhi Salai Andavargal invited to his Paddy shop, where he was offered Ragi Dosa with Honey.
+Meivazhi Salai Andavargal proudly conversed with this older adult, who believed that hatha yoga was the only way to attain spiritual enlightenment.
+But the older adult's response shocked Meivazhi Salai Andavargal, and he sensed that the older man was a divine intervention.
+Soon, Meivazhi Salai Andavargal became a Disciple of the older adult.
+The older adult was identified as Shri Thanigai Mani Piran (also known as Mohamed Saligh and Paattayar or Paattaiyah), who was reportedly more than 600 years old.

 The Guru of Meivazhi Salai Andavargal, Shri Thanigai Mani Piran, eventually baptized Salai Aandavargal through Brahmopadhesam (Tamil: ப்ரஹ்மோபாதேசம் Prahmōpātēcam) or the spiritual revelations, at Kasukkaranpalayam, Erode, revealing his true identity and his divine purpose on Earth, elaborating that he had waited more than 600 years to meet Meivazhi Salai Andavargal, and it was their destiny to meet.

-The scripture Aadhi Maanmiyam, Chapter 9B, Page 249, extracts certain verses written by Ayya Vaikundar, foretelling the meeting between Meivazhi Salai Andavargal and his Satguru, their bonds, their parting of ways and the subsequent events.
-It is stated that the meeting of Salai Andavargal and his satguru, was already prophesied by many saints.
+The scripture Aadhi Maanmiyam, Chapter 9B, Page 249, contains verses by Ayya Vaikundar that foretell the meeting between Meivazhi Salai Andavargal and his satguru, their bond, their parting, and the subsequent events.
+It is stated that many saints had already prophesied the meeting between Salai Andavargal and his satguru.

-After the spiritual revelation, Meivazhi Salai Aandavargal lost interest in materialistic possessions and renounced his profession, wife, child and everything, in pursuit of the highest spiritual enlightenment, and following his satguru across India and many other countries.
+After the spiritual revelation, Meivazhi Salai Aandavargal lost interest in material possessions and renounced his profession, wife, child, and everything in pursuit of the highest spiritual enlightenment, following his satguru across India and many other countries.

-The first meeting of Meivazhi Salai Andavargal and his satguru is celebrated by the Meivazhi followers as a festival during pournami day of the Panguni month (April), as the "(Tamil: பிறவா நாள் பிறப்பு திருநாள் Piṟavā nāḷ piṟappu tirunāḷ)" festival.
+The Meivazhi followers celebrate the first meeting of Meivazhi Salai Andavargal and his satguru as a festival during pournami day of the Panguni month (April), as the "(Tamil: பிறவா நாள் பிறப்பு திருநாள் Piṟavā nāḷ piṟappu tirunāḷ)" festival.

 Shepherdhood

-As per the scripture Aadhi Maanmiyam, Meivazhi Salai Andavargal had trained in the art of Penance for 12 years along with his satguru, and had finally attained the highest level of spiritual enlightenment.
-On fulfilling the destiny, his Satguru decided to gradually part ways to prepare Meivazhi Salai Andavargal for his real purpose on Earth.
-The Satguru had ordered Meivazhi Salai Andavargal to tend to a flock of sheep at Reddiapatti village in Virudhunagar district for a year, and during this time, Shri Thanigai Mani Piran gradually started fading from Meivazhi Salai Andavargal's life, until Meivazhi Salai Andavargal became accustomed to being alone.
-This separation and the event of tending to Sheep, is remembered and celebrated annually by the disciples, as the "(Tamil: ஆடு மேய்ப்பு திருக்கோலக் காட்சி Āṭu mēyppu tirukkōlak kāṭci)" festival during the month of Vaisakha (Vaikasi in Tamil).
+As per the scripture Aadhi Maanmiyam, Meivazhi Salai Andavargal had trained in the art of penance for 12 years alongside his satguru and had finally attained the highest level of spiritual enlightenment.
+To fulfill his destiny, his satguru decided to gradually part ways with Meivazhi Salai Andavargal, preparing him for his true purpose on Earth.
+The satguru had ordered Meivazhi Salai Andavargal to tend a flock of sheep at Reddiapatti village in Virudhunagar district for a year.
+During this time, Shri Thanigai Mani Piran gradually faded from Meivazhi Salai Andavargal's life until he became accustomed to being alone.
+This separation and the event of tending to Sheep is remembered and celebrated annually by the disciples as the "(Tamil: ஆடு மேய்ப்பு திருக்கோலக் காட்சி Āṭu mēyppu tirukkōlak kāṭci)" festival during the month of Vaisakha (Vaikasi in Tamil).